 GDPR regulations apply to data controllers, which are organizations that collect data, as well as data processors, organizations that process data on behalf of data controllers.
-Employers, by nature, are data controllers since employee information is required to execute business functions such as payroll, onboarding and performance management.
-PayNorthwest has taken steps to assure that our software and data processing practices are compliant for any of our clients impacted by GDPR regulations.
+Employers are, by nature, data controllers since employee information is required to execute business functions such as onboarding, payroll and performance management.
+PayNorthwest has taken steps to ensure that our software and data processing practices are compliant for any of our clients impacted by GDPR regulations.

 How Does GDPR Affect US-based Companies?